Jim Morrison (chemist)

-James Douglas Morrison AO, FAA, FRSE, FRACI (1924–2013) was a Scottish born Australian physical chemist.
+James Douglas Morrison (1924–2013) was an Australian physical chemist.
 Born and educated in Glasgow (BSc 1945, PhD 1948), he moved to Australia in 1949 to work with the CSIRO.
-There he switched from X-Ray crystallography to mass spectrometry as a research topic.
+There he switched from X-ray crystallography to mass spectrometry as a research topic.

 In 1967 he was appointed as the foundation chair of physical chemistry at La Trobe University, where he was a professor of chemistry until retiring in 1989.

 He is known for his work in mass spectrometry and he is one of the inventors of the triple quadrupole mass spectrometer.